xieweiAlex/English_Learning/words-review.md

 ## words-May.md ##
 words/2022/words-May.md
 More troubling, she said, is what Google's flub may **portend** for the future. -
-If you don't **blandish** your wife now, you will try to marry a good woman tomorrow. -
 They really worked on your **pectorals**. -
 The depressing reality is that the last 30 years of [relative peacetime] might just be an **aberration**. -
 Don't **palter** with the truth. -